RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1nqiuvx/trump_nominee_quietly_deletes_posts_calling_for/ng8x91n/

-Banality-washing with tiny-short messages, millions of Reddit coments that context change the minds of the audience.
+Banality-washing with tiny-short messages, millions of Reddit comments that rapidly context change the minds of the audience.
 Instead of asserting more deep-thinking on the subject of hate.
 We ALL need to be [asserting and repeating The 1954 Equation.](../Martin_Luther_King_Jr_quotes0.md)

 https://old.reddit.com/r/politics/comments/1nqiuvx/trump_nominee_quietly_deletes_posts_calling_for/ng96xd3/

 If the USA were a serious nation, people on Reddit would use their free time and spare time to call for sustained repeat focus on serious learning about Russian internet warfare instead of commenting.
-Poeople would cry out that we all need to stop humor-washing and entertainment-washing Trump and that our minds are being exploited with surreal comedy and absurd humor memes.
+People would cry out that we all need to stop humor-washing and entertainment-washing Trump and that our minds are being exploited with surreal comedy and absurd humor memes.

 https://old.reddit.com/r/politics/comments/1nq9xis/young_trump_voters_say_they_regret_voting_for/ng56n9e/